- • How-to tips for basic video editing

 - Export in different formats, directly uploads online or burn discs.

 - Available both on Windows and Mac

-Part 1: How to Crop a Video with Filmora9
+Part 1: How to Crop a Video with Filmora

-There are several ways to cropping video footage in Filmora9.
+There are several ways to cropping video footage in Filmora.
 You can set up the preference after creating a project and then go to the Editing tab to set up the Photo Placement.

 Crop to Fit will set the video size to match the project settings aspect ratio automatically, so there will be no black bar and no need to crop the footage one by one.
 This feature is very useful if you have shot lots of pictures in 9:16 with smartphone and want to use them in your video project.
 You can also use the Pan & Zoom feature to zoom in the footage after cropping automatically.

 You can either click "Import" on the primary windows and select files from your computer, or just simply drag and drop files to the User's Album before adding them to the Timeline for editing.

 Now drag videos from the User's Album to the video track on the Timeline and right click the video.
 You will find a "Crop and Zoom" button in the menu.
 Click it to access the editing window to crop videos.